chronicleprotocol/documentation/docs/Intro/feeds.md

 ## Exchange Rate Oracles

 Also called Fundamental Oracles, Exchange Rate Oracles are computed based on the value of underlying assets.
 They provide stable reference rates but they may not always reflect real-time market fluctuations.
-These are most frequently associated with LSTs (Liquid Staked Tokens).
+These are most frequently associated with LSTs (Liquid Staked Tokens) and yield-earning token wrappers (e.g. ERC4626 tokens).

 In other words, an exchange rate oracle indicates how much an asset is worth based on what the asset is backed by.
 - [SUSDS/USD](https://chroniclelabs.org/dashboard/oracle/SUSDS/USD?blockchain=ETH&txn=0x0029c6679f8ffbfabac2bce41a60a372f2fdd3a72de94ca0b29a89531e13774c&contract=0x496470F4835186bF118545Bd76889F123D608E84)